RTFTR/Coalition-Engine/README.md

 This project was based on 2022.08 Gamemaker builds.
 So some older versions will not work correctly, or be Read-Only mode!

-This engine is still unstable.
+This engine is still-on-development.
+Please be patient while we're finalizing our Undertale Engine.

 # The purpose of making this engine: